Fire Door Threshold Seal Requirements (UK) – When Drop-Down Seals Are Needed

 What is an acceptable gap under a fire door?

-Do drop-down seals need maintenance?
+Do drop-down threshold seals need maintenance?

 Related hardware & components guidance